wardley-maps-community/awesome-wardley-maps/README.md

 # Wardley Maps  [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> Useful Wardley mapping resources.
+> A Wardley map is a value chain represented on a two-dimensional diagram, where one axis shows visibility and the other evolution.
 Contributions welcome!
 Read the [contribution guidelines](contributing.md) first.

 ## Contents